South Australia's algal bloom - all your questions answered

 Can I visit the beach?

 It’s safe to visit the beach, but steer clear of the water if it looks off.
-Avoid swimming or surfing in water that looks abnormal, foamy, or where there’s dead marine life.
+Avoid swimming or surfing in water that is abnormally-coloured, foamy, or where there’s dead marine life.
 If in doubt, stay out.

 For further health advice, visit the Algal Bloom health advice webpage.